“Diamonds are forever.” We thought we’d examine that phrase a little. And it turns out that it is, in a word, bullshit.

 If being duped by a massively powerful cartel into shelling out thousands of dollars for something that is completely useless isn’t enough to stop you from buying a diamond engagement ring, then let’s take a look at the inequality of the idea itself.

-De Beers suggests that a man looking to give the ultimate gift of eternal love to his sweetheart should carve out three months’ worth of his salary and hand it over to them.
-(Humphries and his 3.2-million-dollar salary, now in jeopardy thanks to the NBA lockout, must not have gotten the memo.)
+De Beers suggests that a man looking to give the ultimate gift of eternal love to his sweetheart should carve out two months’ worth of his salary and hand it over to them.
 This is gross, not net.
-In 2006, the U.S. Census Bureau reported an average mean income for full-time workers, aged 25 to 64 of $39,509.
-Since that was five years ago, let’s round up to 40k because it makes the math easy.
-Three months salary is 10 grand.
+In 2016, the U.S. Census Bureau reported a media income for men of $51,212.
+Two months of that is nearly 9 grand.

-That’s right, De Beers wants you to spend 10,000 dollars on one of their diamonds, and there’s a good chance that your lady wants the same thing.
+That’s right, De Beers wants you to spend 9,000 dollars on one of their diamonds, and there’s a good chance that your lady wants the same thing.
 Let’s assume the brain washing worked.
-Let’s assume you can’t wait to write off the last three months of working a job you hate to buy a tiny, plentiful rock that some 12-year-old kid in Sierra Leone mined even though the process could easily be simulated in a lab.
+Let’s assume you can’t wait to write off the last two months of working a job you hate to buy a tiny, plentiful rock that some 12-year-old kid in Sierra Leone mined even though the process could easily be simulated in a lab.
 Fine.
 But what’s she getting you to celebrate the beauty and love that will no doubt last for the rest of your lives?
-Oh, right…not a goddamn thing.
+Oh, right… not a goddamn thing.

 If you’re still positive that your sweet little angel just won’t be happy unless she has a ring on her finger, if the indoctrination that she went through as a young girl took hold so firmly that logic will not break her diamond lust, then please at least consider this strategy, which was first outlined for me by my good friend Todd.
 You purchase three rings.
 Each of the three should be equal in size, color and clarity.
 Choose dissimilar settings and cuts of stone.
 Also make sure two of these rings are not diamonds, but instead cubic zirconia.